sajjadhossain/coding-exercises/docs/javascript/compoundWords.md

 });
 ```
 #### The test explained
 We have `testData`.
-An array of objects that each contain a word and a boolean.
+An array of objects that each contain a word and an array of words that make up the word.

 We created a module and exported a function called `isCompoundWord`.
 Using mocha, chai we assert that when I pass `isCompoundWord` a word and array of words, it returns the expected result boolean from `testData`, for each data set.
 We looped using `lodash`.